bridgetwes/unbox-copyright/readme.txt

 == Changelog ==

+= 1.3 =
+* Change Date: 1/30/2025
+* Added GitHub Actions to create a release with zip file ready to upload to WordPress site.

 = 1.2 =
+* Change Date: 1/30/2025
 * Added center alignment option to paragraph containing copyright line.
 * Added Auto Update Checker to check for updates, and update plugin automatically from GitHub.